Gianluca Lapadula: Early career

 Lapadula began his career with Juventus before being released in 2004 because he was not doing well in his studies.
 After that he moved to Collegno Paradiso, then left on loan to Treviso in 2006.
 He returned to Piedmont for Serie C2 side Pro Vercelli on 31 August 2007.
 He played for the reserve team.
 In the 2008–09 season, he left for Lega Pro Seconda Divisione (ex–Serie C2) side Ivrea, and was selected to the Lega Pro 2nd Div.
 A representative team for Lega Pro Quadrangular Tournament and scored a goal against 2nd Div.
 C representative team in the third place match.
 Eventually, Group A finished third.
 In August 2009 he was signed by Parma and spent one season with their Primavera team.
 In July 2010, he left for Atletico Roma.

 Loans to Atletico Roma and Cesena

 Lapadula made his debut for Atletico Roma on 8 August 2010, in the Coppa Italia preliminary round, lost in extra time (2–1).
 In January 2011, he left for Ravenna.
-He concluded the 2011–12 season as the topscorer in Group A with 24 goals.
+He concluded the 2011–12 season as the top-scorer in Group A with 24 goals.

 On 15 June 2012, Lapadula joined Serie B club Cesena in co-ownership, signing a five-year contract.
-Lapadula failed to play regularly for Cesena, and on 8 January 2013 he was signed by Frosinone.
-In July 2013 the co-ownership between Cesena and Parma was resolved, and Lapadula returned to Parma.
+Lapadula failed to play regularly for Cesena, and on 8 January 2013, he was signed by Frosinone.
+In July 2013, the co-ownership between Cesena and Parma was resolved, and Lapadula returned to Parma.